 Each of them has its pros and cons.

-**Flat format**
+Flat format¶

 In flat format each key/value pair corresponds to one line within the json file.

 The flat format is the straight forward approach that can be used especially in small webapps/weblibs that do not have much translatable text.
+This is quite simple.
+However, with increasing file length it becomes difficult to keep the overview about the file content.

 Localization file in flat format: